ilona22002/SemiSeco/README.md

 🔹 Explored **containerization** using Docker for development environments
 🔹 Improved **WordPress customization** for content-driven websites

 This project was a great **learning experience**, helping us understand the **workflow of web development** while applying industry-standard tools and best practices. 🚀

-Would you like me to refine or expand any part of it? 😊